State Tax Filing Resources

 If you have fewer than three employees who were employed on the last working day of the quarter and reported wages in the quarter (for all agencies, not just New Mexico), $0.00 will be reported for each employee and totaled for all employees per Paychex account.

-All construction industry employees are required to report the $4.30 fee, regardless of the number of employees of the business.
+All construction industry employees are required to report the $4.30 fee, regardless of the number of employees in the business.
 Even if a business has fewer than three employees and is not required to have coverage, it may still elect to have workers’ compensation coverage.

 If a business has chosen to have coverage, the business must pay the $4.30 per employee fee.